-Petrol station injury claims
+Petrol station injury compensation claims

 Accidents on petrol station forecourts often involve collisions between two or more cars.
 The consequences can be damage to vehicles, and injury to the occupants.
 Accidents may also involve pedestrians crossing the forecourt.